-If a benefit payment is made by the Plan, to or on your behalf, which exceeds the benefit amount that you are entitled to receive, the Plan has the right to require the return of the overpayment.
-One of the ways Aetna recovers overpayments is by reducing future payments to the provider by the amount of the overpayment.
-These future payments may involve this Plan or other health plans that are administered by Aetna.
-Aetna would then credit the recovered amount to the plan that overpaid the provider.
-Payments to providers under this Plan may be subject to this same process when Aetna recovers overpayments for other plans administered by Aetna.
+If a benefit payment is made by the Plan, to you or on your behalf, which exceeds the benefit amount that you are entitled to receive, the Plan has the right to require the return of the overpayment.
+The Plan has the right to reduce by the amount of the overpayment, any future benefit payment made to or on behalf of a Participant in the Plan.
+Another way that overpayments are recovered is by reducing future payments to the provider by the amount of the overpayment.
+These future payments may involve this Plan or other health plans that are administered by the Plan's third-party administrator - Aetna.
+Under this process, Aetna reduces future payments to providers by the amount of the overpayment they received, and then credit the recovered amount to the plan that overpaid the provider.
+Payments to providers under this Plan are subject to this same process when Aetna recovers overpayments for other plans administered by Aetna.